Aspose/releases.aspose.com/content/en/zip/net/new-releases/aspose.zip-for-.net-24.7-(dlls-only).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">Aspose.ZIP for .NET 24.7 (DLLs Only) release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Developers using Aspose.ZIP for .NET 24.7 (DLLs only) can benefit from this update featuring improvements for 7z encryption, ISO handling, and bug fixes for various archive formats across multiple platforms.

+### Empowered 7z Encryption

+With the newly added `EncryptHeader` property in `SevenZipEncryptionSettings`  in this .NET ZIP archives API version, you can encrypt 7z archive headers and integrate an extra layer of security.

+### Improved ISO Handling

+Aspose.ZIP for .NET now provides dynamic handling of ISO archives to ensure seamless integration with your workflows on Windows, Linux, and Mac platforms.

+### Optimized Archive Extraction

+Various issues affecting the extraction of Zstandard, Gzip, Z, and Bzip2 archives have been resolved in the latest release to ascertain reliable archive processing in your cross-platform C# applications.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.ZIP for .NET 24.7 Release Notes](https://releases.aspose.com/zip/net/release-notes/2024/aspose-zip-for-net-24-7-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}